LETTER TO A STRANGER:

 ABOUT THE AUTHOR

 Meron Hadero is an Ethiopian-American writer working on a novel set in Ethiopia.
 Her short stories appear or are forthcoming in Boulevard, The Missouri Review and Best American Short Stories 2016.
-Her favorite spot on the globe?
+Her favorite spot on the globe (that's not on anyone else's list)?
 It’s a toss-up between the San Juan Islands of the Pacific Northwest and Lalibela, Ethiopia—a city some 1,000 km northwest of where this stranger sold her bad film.